ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ## Exhaustion of Random Value Space {#security-random-exhaustion}

-Several parts of the GNAP process make use of unguessable randomized values, such as nonces, tokens, and randomized URIs.
+Several parts of the GNAP process make use of unguessable randomized values, such as nonces, tokens, user codes, and randomized URIs.
 Since these values are intended to be unique, a sufficiently powerful attacker could make a large number of requests to trigger generation of randomized values in an attempt to exhaust the random number generation space.
 While this attack is particularly applicable to the AS, client software could likewise be targeted by an attacker